 The implications for government agencies, as well as corporations, are obvious and numerous.
 Occupational fraud costs billions of dollars.
 Government branches, such as the military or law enforcement, also have to worry about data leaks endangering lives.
 Factom plugs these gaps, which is why companies like Microsoft Corporation (NASDAQ:MSFT) integrate its distributed ledger technology in Microsoft applications.

-How to Invest In Cryptocurrency: NEM
+Best Cryptocurrency to Invest In Now: NEM

 In almost any industry, whoever is the first to market wins.
 Customers will often associate newly-invented products with their broader industry.
 Therefore, when deciding between being first or being the best, the former is usually the most profitable.